jackjliew/ai-openscale/getting-started.md

   ![View transactions](images/view_transactions.png)

-  a list of transactions for the past hour is listed.
+A list of transactions for the past hour is listed.
 Copy one of the transaction IDs.

   ![Transaction list](images/transaction_list.png)